Ezku/equanimous-tribble/content/2-theoretical-framework/2-lean-kaizen-kanban.md

 ## Lean and software development

 \citet{poppendieck2003lean} observe that software development might have a lot to learn from new product development in general.
-They leverage principles of what is called *lean development* according to an approach used by automotive manufacturers Toyota and Honda starting from the 1980s[^lean-manufacturing], which they describe thusly:
+They leverage principles of what is called *lean development* according to an approach used by automotive manufacturers Toyota and Honda starting from the 1980s[^lean-manufacturing], which they describe in the following fashion:

 > Don't make irreversible decisions in the first place; delay design decisions as long as possible, and when they are made, make them with the best available information to make them correctly.